Lewis Carroll: An Unconventional Character

 Jenny Woolf is the author of The Mystery of Lewis Carroll, a thematic biography of the author of Alice in Wonderland, published by Haus (UK) and St Martins Press (USA).

-This article from The Royal Ballet house programme, courtesy The Royal Opera House.
+This article is from The Royal Ballet house programme, courtesy The Royal Opera House.